CiscoTestAutomation/getting-started/source/prereqs/Prerequisites.rst

 ^^^^^^^^^
 The |pyATS| ecosystem runs in a |linux_reg| or Linux-type environment.
 You can install |pyATS| on any of the following platforms:

-* Any flavor of Linux, including |ubuntu_reg|, CentOS, and Fedora, for example
+* Most flavors of Linux, including |ubuntu_reg|, CentOS, and Fedora, for example
 * macOS (previously Mac OS X)
 * Docker containers (`get our container here <https://hub.docker.com/r/ciscotestautomation/pyats/>`_)
 * `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_